Trump laments 'hate in our country' after synagogue murders, says armed guards would have helped

 "It's a terrible, terrible thing what's going on with hate in our country, frankly, and all over the world," the president said.
 "It's a violent world.
 You think when you're over it, it just goes away but then it comes back in the form of a madman, a wacko."

+"You wouldn't think this would be possible in this day and age, but we just don't seem to learn from the past," he said, noting that the shootings took place during a baby-naming ceremony at the synagogue.
+"There must be no tolerance for anti-Semitism in America or anywhere."

+Trump arranged for a pastor and a rabbi to lead the conference in prayers.

-Trump later told reporters he is considering cancelling a "Make America Great Again" campaign rally that is scheduled for later Saturday in Illinois.
+Aboard Air Force One, before he arrived in Indianapolis, Trump told reporters he was considering cancelling a "Make America Great Again" campaign rally scheduled for later Saturday in Illinois.
+But by the time he spoke to the FFA group, he had decided to go ahead with the political event.

+"At first, I was thinking 'I'll cancel' and then I said we can't let evil change our life and change our schedule," Trump said.
+"Otherwise, we give them too much credit, we make them too important."

+Comparing his decision to the reopening of the New York Stock Exchange following the Sept.
+11, 2001, terrorist attacks on the U.S., Trump said he felt duty-bound to hold the rally.

+He called Kristol one of the "losers" who has opposed him and, at length, mocked the Weekly Standard editor at large for his inaccurate prognostications during the 2016 campaign.

+"Some guy named Bill Kristol," Trump said.
+"He called it wrong from Day One."

-Police have detained a suspect, Robert Bowers, 46, of Pittsburgh, according to four senior law enforcement officials.
-Four police officers were injured, according to Wendell Hissrich, the city's public safety director, who spoke at a news conference.
+Police arrested the suspect, Robert Bowers, 46, of Baldwin, a borough south of Pittsburgh, and he was charged with 29 federal counts Saturday night, officials said.
+Four police officers were injured in the shooting, according to Wendell Hissrich, the city's public safety director, who spoke at a news conference.

 Trump also said that the death penalty should be more swiftly applied to mass murderers.